Discover Our Focus in High Net Worth Divorces in Orange County Learn More right arrow icon

 “A REASONABLE APPREHENSION OF FUTURE ABUSE”

 Though you may not know it, Domestic Violence Restraining Orders (“DVRO”) are NOT permanent.
 They come with an expiration date.
-If a judge grants your request for a restraining order, the judge can only make that restraining order last for a maximum of five years.
+If a judge grants your request for a restraining order, the judge can only make that restraining order last for a maximum of five years, and understanding how a permanent domestic violence restraining order in Orange County works is crucial when planning for long-term safety.
 California Family Code Section 6345(a).However, upon the request of a party, that domestic violence restraining order can be renewed, “either for five years or permanently, without a showing of further abuse since the issuance of the original order.”
 California Family Code Section 6345(a).

 But, this further, or even truly “permanent” DVRO, is not automatically granted.
 Restraining a person’s liberty and freedom to move about as they wish and where they wish, is not something that the Courts take lightly.
 Rather, unless the restrained person does not object, the protected person must show a “reasonable apprehension of future abuse”.